 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and reversible Kv3.4 potassium channel blocker (IC50 = 47 nM); also attenuates inactivation of sodium currents by acting on Nav1.7 and Nav1.3 channels.
+BDS I is a potent and reversible Kv3.4 potassium channel blocker (IC50 = 47 nM); also attenuates inactivation of sodium currents by acting on Nav1.7 and Nav1.3 channels.
 Enhances TTX-sensitive sodium currents in rat small dorsal root ganglion neurons.
 Neuroprotective.

 (Modifications: Disulfide bridge: 4-39,6-32,22-40)